Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Experimental setup

 \subsection{Evaluation}

 The primary goal of the proposed model is to optimize the efficiency of the entire freeway section.
-At the same time, we need to monitor whether our model causes negative effect on the driving safety and energy cost.
+At the same time, we need to monitor whether our model causes negative effects on driving safety and energy cost.
 Therefore, traffic efficiency, safety, and energy cost are the performance metrics of interest.
-In this context, we use average travel speed of all vehicles for evaluating traffic efficiency.
-The metric of energy cost is CO$_2$ emission.
-We adopt \textit{HBEFA3/PC\_G\_EU4} emission model \cite{krajzewicz2015second} for all simulated vehicles.
-Since our model does not intervene directly on vehicle-level maneuvers, collision-free is naturally achieved.
-Besides the collision rate indicator, time-to-collision (TTC) based measures are also commonly used \cite{monteiro2023safe}, \cite{behbahani2015new}.
+In this context, we use average travel speed of all vehicles for evaluating traffic efficiency. {Energy cost is measured by CO$_2$ emission.} We adopt the {\textit{HBEFA4/PC\_petrol\_Euro-6d}} emission model for all simulated vehicles.
+Since our model does not intervene directly on vehicle-level maneuvers, {vehicle-level collision avoidance is handled by the microscopic simulator, and no collisions are observed in our evaluations.} Besides the collision rate indicator, time-to-collision (TTC) based measures are also commonly used \cite{monteiro2023safe}, \cite{behbahani2015new}.
 When TTC is less than a threshold, a collision risk is indicated.
-We use two TTC based indicators: average TTC and time exposed TTC (TET) \cite{minderhoud2001extended}.
-Compared to average TTC, time exposed TTC is normalized by travel time of each vehicle.
-The definitions of two safety indicators are given in Eq. (\ref{eq:e1}) and Eq. (\ref{eq:e2}).
-Critical thresholds TTC$^*$ are selected as 5.0s.
+We use two TTC-based indicators: average TTC and time exposed TTC (TET) \cite{minderhoud2001extended}.
+Compared to average TTC, time exposed TTC is normalized by travel time of each vehicle. {Definitions of the} two safety indicators are given in Eq. (\ref{eq:e1}) and Eq. (\ref{eq:e2}). {The critical threshold TTC$^*$ is selected according to the traffic condition.
+For the low and high demand scenarios, we use TTC$^*=1.5$s, following common practice in surrogate safety analysis \cite{virdi2019safety,gettman2008surrogate}.
+For the congested high demand scenario, we use TTC$^*=5.0$s as a more conservative threshold to capture potential conflicts earlier under low-speed and small-gap traffic conditions \cite{minderhoud2001extended}.}

 We evaluate models trained in each environment at varying checkpoints.
 The baseline model is defined to follow the SUMO IDM car-following model and SL2015 lane-changing model for all vehicles.
-As mentioned in \ref{sec:sim_env_set}, the average metrics are calculated over 200 episodes, excluding metrics within the transition time.
+Since each traffic environment in SUMO is initialized with an empty road, all data collected during the warm-up phase is excluded when computing metrics in both the training and evaluation stages.